 Vestibular nystagmus has a slow component caused by the vestibular input and a quick, corrective component that causes movement in the opposite direction.
 The direction of the nystagmus is defined by the direction of the quick component because it is easier to see.
-Nystagmus may be rotary, vertical, or horizontal and may occur spontaneously, with gaze, or with head motion.
+Nystagmus may be rotary, vertical, or horizontal and may occur spontaneously or when gazing or moving the head.

 Initial inspection for nystagmus is done with the patient lying supine and with unfocused gaze (+30 diopter or Frenzel lenses can be used to prevent gaze fixation).
 The patient is then slowly rotated to a left and then to a right lateral position.
 The direction and duration of nystagmus are noted.

 If nystagmus is not detected, the Dix-Hallpike (Barany) maneuver is done.